A Woman's Guide to Beating Heart Disease

 blood clots are more likely, which can cause stroke.

-5 days a week.
+a week.
 Exercise can reduce your risk of heart disease.
-It can raise your good
+It can raise your good cholesterol

 Change your fats

 Change the fats in your diet.
-Avoid butter and other saturated fats.
-Instead use liquid
+Don't have butter or other saturated fats.
+Instead use

-margarine, tub margarine, olive oil, and canola oil.
-But use them sparingly because
+liquid margarine, tub margarine, olive oil, and canola oil.
+But use them sparingly

-all fats are high in calories.
-Each type of fat contains roughly 100 calories per
+because all fats are high in calories.
+Each type of fat contains roughly 100 calories

 Also limit the following: